Affiliate disclosure: As an Amazon Associate, we may earn commissions from qualifying Amazon.com purchases

 Another common mistake that many people make when practicing backbends is forcing the pose.
 Backbends require flexibility and strength, and it’s important to progress gradually and listen to your body’s limits.
 Trying to force yourself into a deeper backbend before you’re ready can lead to strain or injury.

 Instead of forcing the pose, focus on finding the balance between effort and ease.
-Start with gentle backbends and gradually increase the intensity and depth as your body becomes more flexible and strong.
+Start with gentle backbends and gradually increase the intensity and depth as your becomes more flexible and strong.
 Remember that progress takes time and patience, and it’s better to practice consistently with proper alignment than to rush into a pose that your body isn’t ready for.
 Listen to your body’s cues and honor its limitations to ensure a safe and effective practice.

 Not Engaging the Core Muscles